Azure DevOps Services vs. Azure DevOps Server

 If you use Azure AD groups to give access to groups of users, access levels are automatically assigned at first sign-in.
 For organizations that are configured to use Microsoft accounts for signing in, you must assign access levels to each user explicitly.

 In Azure DevOps Server, all use is on the honor system.
 To set access levels for users based on their licenses, specify their access levels on the administration page.
 For example, assign unlicensed users Stakeholder access only.

 Users with an Azure DevOps Server/TFS Client Access License (CAL) can have Basic access.
 Visual Studio subscribers can have either Basic or Advanced access, depending on their subscriptions.
 Azure DevOps Server doesn't attempt to verify these licenses or enforce compliance.

 Security and data protection

 Many entities want to know more about data protection when they consider moving to the cloud.
-We are committed to ensuring that Azure DevOps Services projects stay safe and secure.
+We're committed to ensuring that Azure DevOps Services projects stay safe and secure.
 We have technical features and business processes in place to deliver on this commitment.
 You can also take steps to secure your data.
-Learn more in our Data Protection Overview white paper.
+Learn more in our Data Protection overview.

 You customize the work-tracking experience in two different ways, depending on the supported process model: